 - Resting the affected hand and wrist

 - Avoiding activities that may worsen symptoms

-- Immobilizing the wrist in a splint to avoid further irritation from twisting or bending
+- Immobilizing the wrist in a splint to avoid further irritation from twisting or bending, especially during the night

 - Applying cool packs to help reduce swelling from inflammations

 - Some medications can help with pain control and inflammation.
 Studies have shown that vitamin B6 supplements may relieve CTS symptoms.